PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 ") }}

-## Interlude - about running neovim editions
+## Interlude - about running Neovim editions

-Here start examples of neovim configuration.
+Here start examples of Neovim configuration.
 I will keep it minimal just enough to be able to present different aspects.
 It's up to how will you decide to organize your editions.
 If you want to have a real life example you can have a look on my repo [github:PrimaMateria/neovim-nix](https://github.com/PrimaMateria/neovim-nix).

 {{ nerdy(text="

-By the way, do not attempt to run neovim editions from that repository because it is using `git-crypt` to encode secrets.
+By the way, do not attempt to run Neovim editions from that repository because it is using `git-crypt` to encode secrets.
 Without unlocking it with a secret key, the file content will be encrypted gibberish and the nix build will fail.